Kubernetes-Based Deployment of a Validator node

 Currently, this is the validator app backend - which needs to authenticate to the Validator node’s Canton participant.

-The sub field of JWTs issued through this flow must match the user ID configured as ledger-api-user in Configuring Authentication on your Validator.
+The sub field of JWTs issued through this flow must match the user ID configured as ledger-api-user

 In this documentation, we assume that the sub field of these JWTs is formed as CLIENT_ID@clients